 When researchers first noticed that cannabis has some potential in treating chronic pain, they basically didn’t have a clue how that happens.

 They first discovered that the joints of people suffering from arthritis have extremely elevated levels of CB1 receptors.
-That led them to conclude that the substances in marijuana which trigger the activation of those receptors have a potential in reducing the inflammation, as well as to reduce the pain.
+That led them to conclude that the substances in marijuana which trigger the activation of those receptors have a potential in reducing the inflammation, as well as reducing the pain.
 (1)

-So, in another study, the group of researchers discovered that THC was able to change molecules, leading to suppression of inflammation.
+In another study discovered that THC was able to change molecules, leading to suppression of inflammation.
 (2)

-The second most prevalent cannabinoid in marijuana called cannabidiol (or just CBD), has shown to be effective in treating arthritis symptoms as well.
+The second most prevalent cannabinoid in marijuana called cannabidiol (or just CBD), has also shown to be effective in treating arthritis symptoms.

 According to a study done by the University of Kentucky, applying CBD topically can relieve inflammation as well as pain in conditions connected to arthritis.
 What is also important, besides the great therapeutic potential, is that CBD provides relief without any side-effects.
 (3)

 Another study found that early CBD treatment can prevent pain and nerve damage in osteoarthritic joints.
 (4)

 What we can take away from these studies is that THC and CBD work in unison, but that high CBD marijuana strains may be the best choice in this case, giving us the best of both worlds—pain relief without the strong intoxication.